 Over time Parliament evolved into a true representative government, similar to the Congress of the United States.
 Its upper house, the House of Lords, consists of nobles and originally held nearly all of Parliament’s power, but over the centuries the lower house, the House of Commons, grew more powerful.
 By the 1700s, the Commons had obtained the sole right to initiate taxes, meaning that a legislative body consisting of elected officials—though most people still couldn’t vote—controlled the state’s purse.

-In her role as head of state, Queen Elizabeth II gives a regular speech at the opening of each new Parliament and makes official appearances and speeches on holidays and special occasions.
-The Queen keeps in close contact with the Prime Minister and is regularly briefed on all important national matters, but never publicly weighs in on political debates—nor are any final decisions up to her.
+In his role as head of state, King Charles III addressed Britain’s Parliament on September 12, 2022, for the first time as sovereign.
+During her reign, Queen Elizabeth II gave a regular speech at the opening of each new Parliament and made official appearances and speeches on holidays and special occasions.
+The Queen kept in close contact with the Prime Minister and was regularly briefed on all important national matters, but never publicly weighed in on political debates—nor were any final decisions up to her.

-As the Royal Family has shed most of its political powers, Queen Elizabeth, her husband and her children have emphasized their roles in various charitable organizations—the Queen is the titular “patron” of over 600 charities, although this role consists mostly of drawing attention to the causes.
-Her presence during some of the great crises in recent British history, including the COVID-19 pandemic, has drawn praise.
+As the Royal Family has shed most of its political powers, Queen Elizabeth and her children instead emphasized their roles in various charitable organizations—the Queen was the titular “patron” of over 600 charities.
+However, this role mostly draws attention to the causes.
+Her presence during some of the great crises in recent British history, including the COVID-19 pandemic, drew praise.

-As Britain's global empire crumbled in the wake of World War II, a number of its formal colonies declared independence but chose enter the Commonwealth of Nations, of which the Queen remains the figurehead.
-Citizens of Australia, Canada and many island nations across the world consider themselves subjects of Queen Elizabeth, who famously toured 13 of these “Commonwealth realms” in 1953.
-Elizabeth appears on the currency of many of these nations and her visits are usually a cause for celebration, but her duties there, as in her home country, are entirely ceremonial.
+As Britain's global empire crumbled in the wake of World War II, a number of its formal colonies declared independence but chose to enter the Commonwealth of Nations, of which Queen Elizabeth remained the figurehead.
+Citizens of Australia, Canada and many island nations across the world considered themselves subjects of Queen Elizabeth, who famously toured 13 of these “Commonwealth realms” in 1953.
+Elizabeth appears on the currency of many of these nations (though is expected to change to feature King Charles III) and her visits were usually a cause for celebration, but her duties there, as in her home country, were entirely ceremonial.